 It appears that people with metabolic syndrome are more likely to develop some form of NAFLD.
 Metabolic syndrome is a condition that can include high blood pressure, high cholesterol or blood fat levels, obesity, or an inability to regulate sugar (insulin resistance).

 However, people without metabolic syndrome or any of its risk factors can also develop NAFLD.
-Taking certain medications such as corticosteroids, antiretrovirals, and immune-suppressing medications may also increase the chance of developing NAFLD.
+Taking certain medications such as corticosteroids, antiretrovirals, immune-suppressing medications, and some cancer medications may also increase the chance of developing NAFLD.

 Symptoms and Complications

 NAFLD is usually not associated with any symptoms and is discovered with routine blood tests.